HDB Home Loan vs Bank Loan: 2026 Singapore Guide | Nexus

 HDB Concessionary Loan: Rate, LTV, Down Payment

 The HDB loan is pegged at the CPF Ordinary Account rate plus 0.10%.
 CPF OA is 2.5%, so the HDB loan rate is 2.6% p.a.
-It has held there since January 2008.
+It has sat there since January 2008.

-Eligibility is the gate.
+The catch is eligibility.
 At least one buyer must be a Singapore Citizen.
 Household income is capped (S$14,000 for families, S$21,000 extended, S$7,000 for singles).
-You must not own any private residential property, and you cannot have taken two prior HDB loans.
-The HFE Letter confirms whether you qualify before you commit.
+You can't own any private residential property, and you can't have taken two prior HDB loans.
+The HFE Letter tells you whether you qualify before you commit to anything.

 Bank Loan for HDB: Rate, LTV, Cash Down

-Bank loans for HDB flats come from MAS-regulated lenders — DBS, OCBC, UOB, Maybank, Standard Chartered, HSBC and others.
-There is no income ceiling, but borrowing capacity is governed by TDSR (55%) and MSR (30%), both stress-tested at the MAS 4% floor rate.
+Bank loans for HDB flats come from MAS-regulated lenders: DBS, OCBC, UOB, Maybank, Standard Chartered, HSBC and others.
+There's no income ceiling, but how much you can borrow is governed by TDSR (55%) and MSR (30%), both stress-tested at the MAS 4% floor rate.

-You can compare current bank loan rates across packages, but the structure is what matters:
+You can compare current bank loan rates across packages, but it's the structure that matters more than the headline number:

 Side-by-Side: HDB Loan vs Bank Loan